Quantum Computation of Scattering in Scalar Quantum Field Theories: Some Field-Theoretical Aspects

 In $D=2,3$, the scaling of the coefficients with $a$ is somewhat less obvious, because now the coupling $\lambda$ provides another dimensionful parameter (recall that $\left[\lambda\right] = 4-D$).
 To obtain the scaling of $c$, one should consider the Feynman diagram that generates the corresponding operator.
 This involves three $\phi^4$ vertices, so

-(Other diagrams involve higher powers of $\lambda$ and hence are suppressed by higher powers of $a$.)
+Equation~(\ref{roundabout}) refers not to the diagram's whole amplitude but only to its contribution to the coefficient $c$.
+(Other diagrams involve higher powers of $\lambda$ and hence their contributions are suppressed by higher powers of $a$.)
 Likewise, the coefficient of $\phi^8$ will scale as $\lambda^4 a^{8-D}$, which means that it is suppressed by $a^2$ relative to the coefficient of $\phi^6$.

 In the following subsection, we verify these scalings in the perturbative regime by explicit calculation.